fredhsu/ceos-docs/DEPLOY.md

 Currently ceos takes about 2 mins to boot, give it a bit of time before checking on it.
 If all goes well you should see routes show up in the node's routing table, and you can `kubectl exec` into the pod to run commands.
 For example:
 `kubectl exec -it <ceos podname> -- FastCli -p 15 -c "show version"`

+# Configuring the ToR
+It is convienent to use bgp dynamic peers for the ToR configuration so that new nodes can be dynamically added to the network without needing to change the switch config.
+Since we are using iBGP here, you will need to configure the ToR as a route reflector:

+    router bgp 65003
+      bgp listen range 172.20.3.0/24 peer-group kubedemo1 remote-as 65003
+      neighbor kubedemo1 peer-group
+      neighbor kubedemo1 route-reflector-client
+      neighbor kubedemo1 maximum-routes 12000